Koromix/rygel/web/koffi.dev/pages/functions.md

 This library will be automatically unloaded once all references to it are gone (including all the functions that use it, as described below).

-Starting with *Koffi 2.3.20*, you can explicitly unload a library by calling `lib.unload()`.
+Use `lib.unload()` to can explicitly unload a library.
 Any attempt to find or call a function from this library after unloading it will crash.

 > [!NOTE]
 > On some platforms (such as with the [musl C library on Linux](https://wiki.musl-libc.org/functional-differences-from-glibc.html#Unloading-libraries)), shared libraries cannot be unloaded, so the library will remain loaded and memory mapped after the call to `lib.unload()`.

 # Loading options

-*New in Koffi 2.6, changed in Koffi 2.8.2 and Koffi 2.8.6*

 The `load` function can take an optional object argument, with the following options: